-First priority in each category will be given to students who will have a sibling attending the school in September 2019.
+First priority in each category will be given to children who will have an older sibling attending the school in September 2022.

-- 1. Looked after and previously looked after students. (see notes 2&3) - 2.
-Other Catholic students. (see note 3) - 3.
-Catechumens and members of an Eastern Christian Church. (see notes 4&5) - 4.
-Students of other Christian denominations whose membership is evidenced by a minister or faith leader. (see note 6) - 5.
-Students of other faiths whose membership is evidenced by a minister or faith leader. (see note 7) - 6.
-Any other students.
+- 1. Looked after and previously looked after children. (see notes 2&3) - 2.
+Catholic children who attend a feeder primary school. (see note 3) - 3.
+Other Catholic children. (see note 3) - 4.
+Catechumens and members of an Eastern Christian Church. (see notes 4&5)

+- 5. Children of other Christian denominations whose membership is evidenced by a minister or faith leader. (see note 6) - 6.
+Children of other faiths whose membership is evidenced by a minister or faith leader. (see note 7) - 7.
+Any other children.